NiqueWrld/DUT-Tutoring-Apps-APDA101-and-APDB101/Shopping List/README.md

 ```
 Add a few items to your list, and check that they appear in the text box!

-You can unzip this file to see the answers to this exercise, although please remember this is for your personal use only.
+You can unzip [file above ](https://github.com/NiqueWrld/DUT-Tutoring-Apps-APDA101-and-APDB101/raw/main/Shopping%20List/Shopping%20List.zip) to see the answers to this exercise, although please remember this is for your personal use only.